allenoleary/allenoleary.github.io/digital.md

 <button type="button" class="collapsible" aria-label="Show details screen play called Boy on a bike">Details [+]</button>
 <div class="content">

-<p class="details">This essay, written for no other reason than I wanted to write, is about identity and the virtual.
-In some senses theatre has always been virtual, so there is rich ground here in looking at Theatre through the lens of technology rather than performance.
-I never quite finished this one, so provided as is and rough around the edges.
+<p>This essay, written for no other reason than I wanted to write it, is about identity and the virtual.
+In some senses theatre has always been virtual, so there is rich ground here in looking at Theatre through the lens of technology rather than performance. </p>

+<p>I never quite finished this one, so provided as is and rough around the edges.
 I look back on this and have to admire myself for even starting this, and horrified that I didn't finish this as part of an MA.
 </p>

-<p><a href="in-the-age.html" class="reviews" window="\_blank">Start S.I.N.</a></p>
+<p><a href="in-the-age.html" class="reviews" window="\_blank">Read it</a></p>
 </div>